 - Further information

-Health Education Journal publishes peer reviewed material on health promotion and health education research, policy development and good practice.
+Health Education Journal publishes research papers and discussion papers on high quality health education and health promotion research, policy development and practice.
+It also includes book reviews.

 Health Education Journal operates a strictly blinded peer review process in which the reviewer’s name is withheld from the author and, the author’s name from the reviewer.
 The reviewer may at their own discretion opt to reveal their name to the author in their review but our standard policy practice is for both identities to remain concealed.